Spirulina: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Phycocyanin appears to be the main component responsible for the antioxidant activity of spirulina.
-Its chemical structure is very similar to that of bilirubin, a degradation product of hemoglobin recognized for its role as an important physiological antioxidant against reactive oxygen species.
-Research has compared the antioxidant capacity of phycocyanin to that of trolox, a soluble vitamin E analog, demonstrating significant activity on alkoxyl radicals.
-Additionally, studies show that phycocyanin possesses antioxidant activity against peroxyl radicals, comparable to that of uric acid, a specific antioxidant of peroxyl radicals.
-Phycocyanin, whether natural or reduced, also shows protective action against lipid peroxidation, a process involved in various pathologies related to oxidative stress or chemical toxicity.
+Phycocyanin appears to be the primary component responsible for spirulina's antioxidant activity.
+Its chemical structure is very similar to that of bilirubin, a breakdown product of hemoglobin, recognized for its role as an important physiological antioxidant against reactive oxygen species.
+Research has compared the antioxidant capacity of phycocyanin to that of trolox, a water-soluble analogue of vitamin E, demonstrating significant activity against alkoxyl radicals.
+Furthermore, studies show that phycocyanin has antioxidant activity against peroxyl radicals, comparable to that of uric acid, a peroxyl-specific antioxidant.
+Phycocyanin, whether natural or reduced, also shows a protective effect against lipid peroxidation, a process involved in various pathologies related to oxidative stress or chemical toxicity.

 Usages associés